MatinH2004/LS_Core_Curriculum/RB_120/RB129_Prep/written_assessment.md

 end
 ```

-12. We raise an error in the code above.
+12. We raise an error in the code below.
 Why?
 What do `kitty` and `bud` represent in relation to our `Person` object?
 ```ruby
 class Person
   attr_accessor :name, :pets